saketkulkarni71/saketkulkarni71/README.md

 - 👋 Hi, I’m Saket
 - 👀 I’m interested in Football, Data analytics.
-- 🌱 I’m currently doing my Msc in Data Analytics in Nationa college or Ireland, Dublin.
+- 🌱 Msc in Data Analytics in National college or Ireland, Dublin.
 - 📫 How to reach me: Linkdin: www.linkedin.com/in/saketakulkarni

 <!---